deltachat/deltachat-pages/de/help.md

 - Andererseits werden andere nicht immer "sehen, dass Sie online sind".
 Wenn Sie Lesebestätigungen deaktiviert haben, sehen sie den grünen Punkt erst, wenn Sie ihnen eine Nachricht senden oder einer Gruppe schreiben, in der sie sich ebenfalls befinden.

+### Wie funktionieren "Verschwindende Nachrichten"? {#ephemeralmsgs}

+Sie schalten "Verschwindende Nachrichten" oben rechts im Chatfenster, durch Auswahl einer Zeitspanne zwischen 30 Sekunden und 5 Wochen ein.

+Until the setting is turned off again, each chat member's Delta Chat app takes care of deleting the messages after the selected time span.
+The time span begins when the receiver's Delta Chat app first sees the message.
+The messages are deleted
+both in each email account on the server, and in the app itself.

+Note that you can rely on disappearing messages only as long as you trust your chat partners;
+malicious chat partners can take photos, or otherwise save, copy or forward messages before deletion.

+Apart from that,
+if one chat partner uninstalls Delta Chat, the messages will not get deleted from their email account.
+They will most likely also not be decryptable anymore (as long as they were encrypted in the first place).

 ### Wie kann ich mein Konto löschen?

 Da Sie ein E-Mail-Konto für Delta Chat verwenden, hängt von Ihrem E-Mail-Anbieter ab, wie Sie Ihr Konto löschen können.
 Wir haben keine Kontrolle über Ihr E-Mail-Konto, daher können wir Ihnen dabei leider nicht helfen.